 Don’t believe the companies promoting products that contain hundreds or thousands of times the RDA or DRI of certain vitamins or minerals, claiming that they will improve your hair.
 Instead, focus on consuming a healthy diet that contains all the vitamins and minerals you need.

 Sweat Causes Baldness

 There is absolutely nothing harmful about sweating if you’re healthy.
 Additionally, sweat, itself, is a good thing for your body!

 Swear rids toxins from your pores, including your hair.
-For example, if you quit smoking or drinking sugary drinks, sweat is a way to cleanse your body of harmful toxins!
+For example, if you quit smoking or drinking sugary drinks, sweat is a way to detox your body from harmful toxins!

 Sweating is the result of increased heat and increased blood flow, and this increased blood flow also improves circulation, which in turn promotes healing and even thicker hair.

 These are all great things!

 Sweat is only a problem when you let it build up and dry on your scalp, which can clog your hair follicles, leading to irritation and even, at times, fungal infections.

 So, make sure you always shower after your workouts, and always use shampoo on your scalp.